zognin/tp/docs/UserGuide.md

 </div>

 **Examples:**
-* `add-i in/White Rice iq/4000 iu/g` adds 4000g of White Rice to the Inventory.
+* `add-i in/White Rice iq/4000 iu/g` Adds 4000g of White Rice to the Inventory.

 #### 4.4.2 Deleting an ingredient: `delete-i`